Kim Hastreiter

 Kim Hastreiter (born November 12, 1951) is an American journalist, editor, publisher, and curator who co-founded Paper magazine.
 She served as co-editor-in-chief from its inception until 2017, when she and partner David Hershkovits sold the company.
-In her column of 32 years, "Note From Kim", Hastreiter observed and articulated cultural movements and trends that she saw forming, deciphering the transforming zeitgeist.
-She currently resides in Greenwich Village, New York City.
+For 32 years she wrote a column, "Note From Kim", on cultural movements and trends.
+She resides in Greenwich Village, New York City.

-Biography

 Early life

 Hastreiter was born to Gloria and Walter Hastreiter in West Orange, New Jersey.
 She has one sibling, Laurie.
 After high school she attended Washington University in St. Louis for two years and then went to Nova Scotia School of Art and Design, where she received her BFA.
 She then pursued an MFA from California Institute of the Arts in Valencia, CA, where she was mentored by conceptual artist John Baldessari.
 In 1976, Hastreiter decided to drive cross-country to New York, with performer Joey Arias, to become a conceptual artist.
 While working as a salesgirl in a Madison Avenue fashion boutique, she befriended photographer Bill Cunningham who helped her get her first editorial job at the SoHo Weekly News.

 Career

 At the SoHo Weekly News, Hastreiter served as the Style Editor, where she worked on fashion stories collaborating with artists like Robert Mapplethorpe, Keith Haring, and Kenny Scharf, among others.
 While working there, she met journalist David Hershkovits, who became her business partner after the SoHo Weekly News closed suddenly.
 Together they founded Paper magazine in 1984, in the kitchen of her Tribeca loft.

 Through her work at Paper, Hastreiter became known for her creative collaborations with artists, designers, illustrators, and photographers.
-She was also behind several historical collaborations between creatives, connecting artists and designers such as Keith Haring and Vivienne Westwood for a collection together in the early 80s.
-She notably connected Target to designers through an innovative spread in the May 2002 issue of Paper, wherein she asked the following creatives to envision products that both had artful design and utilitarian functionality: Isaac Mizrahi, Isabel Toledo, Ruben Toledo, Toland Grinell, Stefan Sagmeister, Kate Spade, Andy Spade, Maira Kalman, Vladimir Kagan, Geoffrey Beene, Betsey Johnson, Bridget de Socio, Manolo Blahnik, Ingo Maurer, and Tucker Viemeister.
+She was also behind several collaborations between creatives, connecting artists and designers such as Keith Haring and Vivienne Westwood for a collection together in the early 80s.
+She connected Target to designers through a spread in the May 2002 issue of Paper, wherein she asked the following creatives to envision products that both had artful design and utilitarian functionality: Isaac Mizrahi, Isabel Toledo, Ruben Toledo, Toland Grinell, Stefan Sagmeister, Kate Spade, Andy Spade, Maira Kalman, Vladimir Kagan, Geoffrey Beene, Betsey Johnson, Bridget de Socio, Manolo Blahnik, Ingo Maurer, and Tucker Viemeister.

-In 2017, Hastreiter and Hershkovits sold their stake in Paper to Tom Florio^{[5]}, former chief executive of Advanstar Fashion Group, and Drew Elliot, the chief creative officer of Paper.
+In 2017, Hastreiter and Hershkovits sold their stake in Paper to Tom Florio, former chief executive of Advanstar Fashion Group, and Drew Elliot, the chief creative officer of Paper.
 In December 2017, she launched her consultation firm, Kim Hastreiter OG, LLC.
 In addition, she now serves as an editor at the Barcelona-based design magazine, Apartamento.